 A dental bridge retained by dental implants provides the ultimate security after multiple teeth have been lost.
 Unlike with a traditional fixed bridge, the surrounding teeth do not have to be modified with dental implants.

-An entire arch of missing teeth can be replaced with an implant-supported denture.
+If you’re missing an entire arch of teeth, there are several ways we can help you restore your smile.
 The method that is right for you depends on your oral health, your budget, and your personal preference.
 Your options include:

 Many patients are concerned about finances, so they may hesitate to commit to dental implants.
 However, when you understand the reasons behind the cost of dental implants in Vero Beach, we’re confident that you’ll see them as a worthwhile investment!
 There are also financing options available that may make it easier than you thought to fit your new smile into your budget.